Sea Turtle Camp Costa Rica

 Why is Sea Turtle Camp a tech-free experience?

-Upon arrival, all campers will check in with their parents, but throughout the duration of the camp, we limit parental contact to encourage growth and independence.
+Upon arrival, campers will check in with their parents or guardians.
+During the camp, we encourage independence and hands-on engagement by limiting direct parental contact, allowing teens to fully immerse themselves in conservation work, adventure, and new friendships.
 Sea Turtle Camp is designed to be a transformative experience where campers build confidence through autonomy.
 Campers are not allowed to carry cell phones during camp.
 Any phones brought will be collected at check-in and returned at departure.
 We understand that this may be a big change for some families, but we’ve found that unplugging allows campers to fully immerse themselves in the experience and make lasting memories.
-Parents will stay informed through regular email updates and photos posted on our Facebook page.
+Families will stay informed through regular email updates and photos posted on our Facebook page.
 We will provide an after-hours number to reach in case of emergency.

 What’s the policy on electronics at camp?